cnerg/cycvt/README.md

 Math behind SEnricht
 --------------------

-with a Feed F, a target Product (P) enrichement (Pe) and few special nuclide A,B with respective enrichment effectiveness Ea and Eb (effectiveness relative to U235 enrichement).
+with a Feed `F`, a target Product `P`, enrichement `Pe` and few special nuclide A,B with respective enrichment effectiveness Ea and Eb (effectiveness relative to U235 enrichement).

 We also considere the "Enrich" function that enrich a pure U235/U238 feed into enricht uranium (LEU or HEU).